Coreoz/Plume-admin/README.md

 Admin security
 --------------
-To use this module without Admin Web-services, you may want to provide implementations of `AdminPermissionService`, `WebSessionSigner`, and `JwtSessionSigner`.
+To use this module without Admin Web services, you may want to provide implementations of `AdminPermissionService`, `WebSessionSigner`, and `JwtSessionSigner`.
 As an example, here is what is defined in the Admin Web-services Guice configuration:
 ```java
 bind(AdminPermissionService.class).to(AdminPermissionServiceBasic.class);